-Perfect weather, natural beauty and a wealth of outdoor adventures; these are some of the reasons that Maui is at the top of my list.
+Perfect weather, natural beauty and a wealth of outdoor adventures; these are some of the reasons that travel in Maui is at the top of my list.
 Life is slower on this lush Hawaiian isle, and it’s easy to relax and savor your time together.
 You can lounge away the day on the beach, or bike down a volcano — whatever suits your fancy.

 Where to stay in Maui

 Accommodations of all kinds can be found on the island, from beachside resorts to quaint bed-and-breakfasts.
 If you’re looking for quiet solitude and a place to unwind, The Hotel Wailea Maui fits the bill.
 Located on the slopes of Mt.
 Haleakala, this secluded, all-suite resort is spread across 15 lush acres.
 Most suites have an eating area, living room, huge bedroom and a deck overlooking the sea.

 If you want to learn more about Hawaiian culture, stay at the Ka’anapali Beach Hotel, a well-respected resort with a long history on the island.
 Daily entertainment and events immerse visitors in authentic culture.

 If you’d prefer to stay at a Bed & Breakfast, try the Plantation Inn in Lahaina.
 The establishment’s turn-of-the-century architecture hearkens back to the romantic days of yesteryear.

 Hawaii is known for beautiful sunsets, and two good places to watch the sun set during dinner are Capische? at the Hotel Wailea and Tropica Restaurant at The Westin Maui Resort & Spa.
 Both provide fabulous cuisine and patio dining with views of the sea.